EliaTogni/Univault/Statistical Methods for Machine Learning.md

-Note that in each run of internal cross-validation we optimize $\theta$ locally, on the training part $S^{(i)}$ of the external cross-validation fold.
+Note that in each run of internal cross-validation we optimize $\theta$ locally, on the training part $S_{-i}$ of the external cross-validation fold.
 Hence, the nested cross-validation estimate is computed by averaging the performance of predictors obtained with potentially diﬀerent values of their hyper-parameters.

+aggiungere jupyter cv

 ----------------------------------------------------------------